rezamobaraki/Django-Authentication-Service/README.md

     - **Registration Process:** If three incorrect SMS verification codes are entered from the same IP or for the same phone number, the user/IP is blocked for 1 hour.

+### Middleware Layer

+Middleware is a good place to implement a rate limiter since it can intercept requests before they reach the application logic.
+This is beneficial because it ensures that requests exceeding the limit are blocked early in the request lifecycle.
+However, for more specific logic, such as blocking based on incorrect password attempts, service-level rate limiting may be necessary.

+### Service Layer

+Implement rate limiting in the authentication service where login and OTP requests are handled.
+This allows the rate limiter to work in tandem with the business logic, such as checking the number of failed attempts and blocking the user or IP if necessary.

 ### Prerequisites

 - Python 3.8+